neovide/neovide/website/docs/faq.md

 equivalent for your shell is).
 But depending on your shell there are other options for doing so, for example for zsh you can just put your relevant content into `~/.zprofile`.

+## The Terminal Displays Fallback Colors/:terminal Does Not Show My Colors

+Your colorscheme has to define `g:terminal_color_0` through `g:terminal_color_15` in order to have any effect on the terminal.
+Just setting any random highlights which have `Term` in name won't help.

+Some colorschemes think of this, some don't.
+Search in the documentation of yours, if it's your own, add it, and if you can't seem to find anything, open an issue in the colorscheme's repo.